MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-export-payments-bank-file.md

 The following describes how to pay a vendor by check.
 The steps are similar to refund a customer by check.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Payment Journals**, and then choose the related link.
 2. Fill in the payment journal lines.
-For more information, see [Post Payments and Refunds](payables-how-post-payments-refunds.md).
+For more information, see [Record Payments and Refunds](payables-how-post-payments-refunds.md).

 > [!NOTE]
 >   If you are using EFT, you must select either **Electronic Payment** or **Electronic Payment–IAT** in the **Bank Payment Type** field.
 Different file export services and their formats require different setup values in the **Bank Account Card** and **Vendor Bank Account Card** windows.
 You will be informed about wrong or missing setup values as you try to export the file.